DonChong2000/TodayILearn/Generic skills/Learning/Why Don't We Learn From Our Mistakes.md

 - Some are able to wipe old behavior and replace it with more optimal behavior.

 What introduce this different?
 ### Fasting

+**The most powerful singal to rewire your brain is starvation**.
+Our brain know we screw up when we can't find food anymore, as our brain evolved for survival.

+Today's society we are inhibiting the starvation and fastnig signal that induce neurogenesis.